gkwa/halfsl500/README.md

 ### Todo

-- This generates conflicts often when using this flow alongside [renovate](https://github.com/renovatebot/renovate?tab=readme-ov-file#what-is-the-mend-renovate-cli) since they're both updating same files at once, nee to search for workaround.
+- This generates conflicts often when using this flow alongside [renovate](https://github.com/renovatebot/renovate?tab=readme-ov-file#what-is-the-mend-renovate-cli) since they're both updating same files at once, need to search for workaround.
 To reporduce, change this `EndBug/add-and-commit@a94899bca583c204427a224a7af87c02f9b325d5 # v9` to this `EndBug/add-and-commit@v9` for example and observe conflict in pull request.
 - Document specific token permissions needed
 - Add troubleshooting section
 - Add security considerations